shipping-docker/vessel-docs/source/docs/customizing-vessel.md

 DB_PORT=5432
 ```

-This will prepare Laravel to connet to a PostgreSQL database, listening on port 5432.
+This will prepare Laravel to connect to a PostgreSQL database, listening on port 5432.

 Then we'll edit the `docker-compose.yml` file to swap MySQL out with PostgreSQL.